 It’s commonly understood that mountain biking and beer go hand-in-hand.
-Who doesn’t love an ice cold one after a mountain bike ride in the summer sun?
-One of Park City’s local breweries, Squatters, even named one of their beers “Full Suspension” in ode to mountain biking, noting that it “really smooths out the bumps.”
+Who doesn’t love an ice-cold one after a mountain bike ride in the summer sun?
+One of Park City’s local breweries, Squatters, even named one of their beers “Full-Suspension” in ode to mountain biking, noting that it “really smooths out the bumps.”
 There are quite a few Park City restaurants and breweries that are conveniently located at trailheads all over town.
 We have a few post-ride recommendations for after you explore one of Park City’s classic mountain bike trails.

 Sitting at the base of Park City Mountain Resort’s Canyons Village in the Grand Summit Hotel, Red Tail Grill offers a unique gastropub menu, with outdoor seating, and stunning mountain views.
 Its location is ideal for those riding their bikes in the Canyons Village bike park or for those ending their Wasatch Crest Trail adventure by descending into the area.
 The large deck paired with a great selection of beer and cocktails makes for the perfect après-bike spot.
-Open daily from 7:00 AM-10:00 PM, Red Tail Grill is a must try for breakfast, lunch, or dinner.